LegionAnkit/LegionAnkit/README.md

 ## I’m currently learning 📚 👨‍🎓

-- Machine Learning and Deep learning with Python
+- Frontend and Server based language (React, Dart and Node.js)
 - Cloud and web services

 ## How to reach me:📫